DrugLib.com — Drug Information Portal

 CLINICAL STUDIES

-Exforge was studied in 2 placebo-controlled and 2 active-controlled trials in hypertensive patients.
-In a double-blind, placebo controlled study, a total of 1018 patients with mild-to-moderate hypertension received treatments of three combinations of amlodipine and valsartan (5/80, 5/160, 5/320 mg), or amlodipine alone (5 mg), valsartan alone (80, 160, or 320 mg) or placebo.
+Exforge was studied in 2 placebo-controlled and 4 active-controlled trials in hypertensive patients.
+In a double-blind, placebo-controlled study, a total of 1012 patients with mild-to-moderate hypertension received treatments of 3 combinations of amlodipine and valsartan (5/80, 5/160, 5/320 mg) or amlodipine alone (5 mg), valsartan alone (80, 160, or 320 mg) or placebo.
+All doses with the exception of the 5/320 mg dose were initiated at the randomized dose.
+The high dose was titrated to that dose after a week at a dose of 5/160 mg.
 At week 8, the combination treatments were statistically significantly superior to their monotherapy components in reduction of diastolic and systolic blood pressures.

-Effect of Exforge® on Sitting Diastolic Blood Pressure
+Table 1: Effect of Exforge on Sitting Diastolic Blood Pressure

 Amlodipine dosage Valsartan dosage